Jump to:

 4. Hard Apple Cider & Sage

-Perfect for whole pork roasts, tenderloin or baked pork chops.
+Perfect marinade for pork loin and other whole pork roasts, pork tenderloin or boneless pork chops.
+If you want to add heat to it - one of our favorite ways is to use black pepper.
 Go to the Recipe Card.

-Packed with South Asian flavors and great for pork tenderloin, loin, ham, pork belly, pork shoulder, tenderloin and ham.
+Packed with South Asian flavors and great as a pork tenderloin marinade.
+It is also most suitable for thin pork chops from the center loin, ham, pork belly, pork shoulder, and ham.
 Go to the Recipe Card.

 Mostly known in conjunction with Vietnamese pork chops, but try it with pork skewers or grilled whole pork neck fillet.
 If you can get your hands on fresh lemon grass - by all means use it as opposed to dried (which you need to soak before you can use it) or lemon grass paste.
 Go to the Recipe Card.